 '''

-YR_RULE rule;

-/ rules is a YR_RULES object /

 yr_rules_foreach(rules, rule)

 {

 ..do something with rule

+}

 '''

 void yr\rule\disable (YR\RULE\ rule)

 Disable the specified rule.
 Disabled rules are completely ignored during the scanning process and they won't match.
 If the disabled rule is used in the condition of some other rule the value for the disabled rule is neither true nor false but undefined.
 For more information about undefined values see Undefined values.